Key Points

 - (2) Certified Translation is then attached to the apostilled original

 Attaching the translation before apostille causes the translation to be treated as a private document, and the document set as a whole may be considered different from the original.
-Some embassies (e.g., German Embassy) state in their official FAQs that "apostille cannot be obtained after a translation has been attached to the document."
+Some receiving authorities may strictly review the binding order and the authentication target.
+We therefore check the receiving authority's instructions before arranging the procedure sequence.

 We check workflow sequencing against the receiving authority's instructions.